Princeton-HCI/bluesky-feed-manager/README.md

 ## 1. VM & Network Setup

-To run your Bluesky Feed Manager, you’ll need a small Linux VM with a static external IP, DNS pointing to it, and firewall rules allowing web traffic.
+To run your Bluesky feed manager, you’ll need a small Linux VM with a static external IP, DNS pointing to it, and firewall rules allowing web traffic.
 Below is a recommended setup based on a working configuration deployed on Google Cloud Platform (GCP), though the same approach works on AWS, Azure, DigitalOcean, etc.

 ---